Flag of North Macedonia: Flag of Socialist Republic of Macedonia (1946–1992)

 Between December 1946 and September 1991, the Socialist Republic of Macedonia (known as the People's Republic of Macedonia until 1963) was one of the six constituent republics of the Socialist Federal Republic of Yugoslavia.
 It was the only Yugoslav republic not to use the Pan-Slavic colours on its flag.
-Macedonia instead adopted an amended version of its previous flag, depicting a gold-edged five-pointed red star in the canton against a red field in a design similar to the flags of the Soviet Union or the People's Republic of China.
-This flag was adopted on 31 December 1946 under Article 4 of the Constitution of the People's Republic of Macedonia and remained in use until well after Macedonia's independence from Yugoslavia in September 1991, due to lack of agreement about what should replace it.
+Macedonia instead adopted an amended version of its previous flag, depicting communist symbols as the gold-edged five-pointed red star in the canton against a red field in a design similar to the flags of the Soviet Union or the People's Republic of China.
+This flag was adopted on 31 December 1946 under Article 4 of the Constitution of the People's Republic of Macedonia.
+It remained in use until 1992.